yrosseel/lavaan.org.old/support.md

 ---

 #### Asking for help ####
 If you are looking for help, please do not email me directly.
-Remember that lavaan is free software, developed by volunteers, with very limited time resources.
 Please use the lavaan discussion group instead.

 #### lavaan discussion group ####
 If you have questions about the use of lavaan, or if you would like to discuss